jbemmel/srl-self-organizing/README.md

 ## Networking design details
 This example uses:
-* Either OSPFv3 or BGP unnumbered to exchange loopback routes within the fabric,
+* Either OSPFv3, ISIS, BGPv4 or BGP unnumbered to exchange loopback routes within the fabric,
 * (optional) eBGP v4/v6 towards Linux hosts
-* iBGP EVPN between leaves and spine route-reflectors, with VXLAN overlay
+* iBGP EVPN between leaves and (super)spine route-reflector(s), with VXLAN overlay
-* Spines share a private base AS, each leaf gets a unique leaf AS
+* Spines share a private base AS for EBGP, each leaf gets a unique leaf AS
 * Interfaces use /31 IPv4 link addresses (required for VXLAN v4), OSPFv3 uses IPv6 link-local addresses
-* Spine side uses dynamic neighbors, such that the spines only need to know a subnet prefix for leaves
+* (Super)spine side uses dynamic neighbors, such that the spines only need to know a subnet prefix for leaves
 * Routing policy to only import/export loopback IPs
-* Global AS set to unique leaf AS, could also use single global AS such that EVPN auto route-targets would work
+* Global AS set to overlay AS, such that EVPN auto route-targets work; not added to EBGP routes
 * Host subnet size is configurable, default /31 (but Linux hosts may or may not support that)
 * [NEW] EVPN auto LAG discovery based on LLDP and either Large Communities (RFC8092) or IPv6-encoding